-9.1.1.
-Quality assurance encompasses all aspects of the analytical process, from specimen collection and reception through analysis, data review and reporting of results.
+Quality assurance encompasses all aspects of the analytical process, from specimen collection and receipt through analysis, data review and reporting of results.
 It includes, but should not be limited to, quality control of each analysis and proficiency testing of the laboratory.

-9.1.2.
 Quality assurance assumes a unique role in the forensic science disciplines because results are subject to challenge in the adversarial justice system.
-One purpose of a quality assurance programme is to detect error, whether random or systematic, and to initiate appropriate remedial action.
+One purpose of a quality assurance program is to detect and prevent error, whether random or systematic, and to initiate appropriate remedial action.

-9.1.3.
 Standards used should be appropriate for the test being carried out, and documentation should be maintained describing their sources and dates of acquisition.
 Reference material should be stored so as to ensure its stability and integrity.
 If a standard is prepared in the laboratory, the source(s) of the chemical reagent(s), the method of preparation, and verification of the final product should be recorded and maintained on file.

-9.1.4.
 Where practical, the identity and purity of reference materials should be verified by the laboratory.

-9.1.5.
 Labelling should be uniform for all standards and reagents.
 Date of acquisition or preparation, and the initials of the preparer, should be included on the label.
-The expiry date should always appear on the label of liquid reagents.
-An expiry or re-test date furnished by a vendor/manufacturer determines the useful lifetime of the standard/ control unless it can be verified beyond that date.
+The expiry date should always appear on the label of liquid reagents as well as any relevant storage conditions.
+An expiry or re-test date furnished by a vendor/manufacturer determines the useful lifetime of the standard/control unless it can be verified beyond that date.

-9.1.6.
 Initially, a sufficient number of calibrators should be run to determine the characteristics of the calibration curve; a blank and at least four calibration points are recommended for the initial calibration process.
 The stability of the calibration curve should be tested under laboratory conditions by the addition of controls, both positive and negative.

-9.1.7.
 Controls are not analysed for calibration purposes.
-As a general rule an adequate set of controls should include, at a minimum, a specimen that does not contain the analyte (defined as a negative/ blank control) and a specimen containing the analyte at a concentration that realistically monitors the performance of the assay.
+As a general rule an adequate set of controls should include, at a minimum, a specimen that does not contain the analyte (defined as a negative/blank control) and a specimen containing the analyte at a concentration that realistically monitors the performance of the assay.
 Additional controls can be used to test the linearity of the calibration over the desired range.

-9.1.8.
 SOPs should specify corrective action to be taken when control results are outside acceptable limits.
-Under optimal conditions a laboratory should have a quality control supervisor, but having a staff member dedicated to quality control may be impractical for small laboratories.
+Under optimal conditions a laboratory should have a quality control supervisor, but having a staff member dedicated to quality control may be impractical for small laboratories and in such situations these duties may come within the responsibilities of a technical manager or appropriate member of staff.

-9.1.9.
-Forensic toxicology laboratories should participate in an external proficiency testing programme which includes, at a minimum, samples for alcohol (ethanol) in blood or serum, and for drugs in at least one type of specimen, representative of that typically analysed by the laboratory (e.g. whole blood or serum for a postmortem toxicology laboratory).
-The programme should realistically monitor the laboratory's quantitative capability.
+Forensic toxicology laboratories should participate in an external proficiency testing program which includes appropriate analytes analysed by the laboratory in at least one type of specimen, representative of that typically analysed (e.g. whole blood or serum for a post-mortem toxicology laboratory).
+The program should realistically monitor the laboratory's analytical capability (qualitative and quantitative).
+When reviewing proficiency testing scheme results from suppliers, consideration should be given to the novelty of the analysis and number of participants.

-9.1.10.
 A suitably qualified person should review regularly results of quality control and proficiency testing.
 Signing and dating the record constitutes appropriate evidence of review.
 It is important that bench personnel be informed of quality control and proficiency test results and their training records be updated as part of their on-going competency.
 Attention should be given to procedures for monitoring potential sources of error.
 Proficiency test materials should be retained until the summary report is received and any corrective action satisfactorily completed.